Coronavirus (COVID-19): Get a test if you do not have symptoms

 Regular testing helps us to find positive cases in people who have no symptoms, but who are still infectious.
 If people who test positive self-isolate, we can break chain of transmission and help limit the spread of coronavirus.

 A negative lateral flow device (LFD) test does not guarantee that you do not have coronavirus.
 You must continue to follow protective measures.

 What test you’ll be offered

 The test mainly being used for people without symptoms is an LFD test.

 LFD tests detect proteins in coronavirus.
-They’re simple and quick to use, so are sometimes called rapid tests.
+They’re simple and quick to use.

 Who can get an LFD test

-If you have symptoms of coronavirus, do not use a rapid LFD test.
+If you have symptoms of coronavirus, do not use an LFD test.
 Self-isolate immediately and book a PCR test instead.